 The Advancing Communities Towards Low-Carbon Energy Smart Systems (ACCESS) project

-The electricity supply sector is changing, with an increase in the proportion of electricity coming from renewable technologies such as wind Logo Access projectand solar rather than central power stations, carbon emissions can be reduced but these technologies bring new challenges and opportunities.
-The Advancing Communities Towards Low-Carbon Energy Smart Systems (ACCESS) program contains four smart grid projects which collectively aim to speed up the transition to low carbon energy.
+The electricity supply sector is changing, with an increase in the proportion of electricity coming from renewable technologies such as wind and solar rather than central power stations.
+Carbon emissions can be reduced but these technologies bring new challenges and opportunities.

 Municipality and local authority partners Knowledge and project management